 After an incident of sexual assault, the survivor may consider seeking medical attention as soon as they are able at Denver Health Medical Center (303-602-8100).
-For a list of all SANE Locations in Colorado Please visit https://www1.ucdenver.edu/docs/librariesprovider1 02/default-document-library/sanelocations2018.pdf?sfvrsn=2431db9 2.
+For a list of all Medical Forensic Exam (MFE, formerly "SANE") locations in Colorado Please visit https://www1.ucdenver.edu/offices/equity/support-resources/sexual-misconduct-resources.